 Regent’s University London is committed to creating a responsive educational setting which is culturally diverse, inclusive and a setting in which everyone is treated equally and with dignity and respect.

 The University is continually developing a student community which values diversity and promotes equality and inclusion in all aspects of its academic, learning, pastoral support, facilities, services and student engagement environment.
-The University’s “2020 Vision” and associated strategy undertake to embed equality into all of its functions.
+The University’s “2020 Vision” and associated strategy was undertaken to embed equality into all of its functions.

 Regent’s recently received a Bronze Award for Equality and Inclusion from the Employers Network for Equality and Inclusion, a proud achievement having only taken part in this for the first time.